Updated November 12, 2020

 If there is a concern that existing residents have been exposed to a contagious disease, quarantine may be recommended to prevent possible spread to other sanctuary residents, and in some cases quarantine may actually be required by local officials.
 Depending on the specifics, an entire sanctuary may be put under quarantine to prevent possible disease spread beyond sanctuary grounds.

 The key difference with quarantine in this situation is that you typically know what disease you are protecting residents against.
 This type of quarantine is almost always enacted in response to a confirmed or potential exposure to a specific disease.
 Unlike with quarantine for new residents where you are protecting residents from any number of contagious issues, and therefore need broad quarantine measures that will protect against multiple issues, in the case of quarantine for a specific concern, you can enact quarantine measures based on the specifics of the disease.
 Because you will know which pathogen is of concern, as well as how it spreads, who can be affected, and how long the pathogen can live in the environment, you can enact targeted quarantine protocols.
-This will include what biosecurity measures are necessary, such as the most effective disinfectants, necessary protective gear, how to dispose of waste, and how restrictive the area should be in terms of staff or volunteer access.
+This will include what The policies and protocols of an organization to limit the spread of illness and disease. measures are necessary, such as the most effective disinfectants, necessary protective gear, how to dispose of waste, and how restrictive the area should be in terms of staff or volunteer access.
 Knowing what issue is a concern will also help determine how long the quarantine period must last.
 In some cases, you may be waiting on specific test results, but in others you may be waiting to see if quarantined individuals develop signs of illness, and your veterinarian should be able to give you an idea of how much time must pass with no symptoms for quarantine to be lifted.

 In most cases, when existing residents are quarantined, they can remain where they are because their exposure occurred where they are currently living (as opposed to a new resident who could have been exposed to any number of contagious issues before arriving at your sanctuary).
 Every situation will be different, so be sure to consult with your veterinarian about what practices are best given the specifics of the situation.
 If quarantine requires residents to be separated, you can follow the suggestions above regarding how to set-up a quarantine space.
 Make sure all quarantine areas have prominent signage.